puzzlef/pagerank-levelwise-dynamic/README.md

 here.
 Some [charts] are also included below, generated from [sheets].
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].
 For previous experiments, see [branches].
+This experiment was done with guidance from [Prof. Dip Sankar Banerjee] and [Prof. Kishore Kothapalli].

 <br>